-For children currently attending the school's nursery, application to the Reception class of the school must be made in the normal way to the home local authority.
-Attendance at the nursery does not guarantee a place in Reception.
+For children attending the school's nursery, application to the reception class of the school must be made in the normal way, to the home local authority.
+Attendance at the school's nursery does not automatically guarantee that a place will be offered at the school.